fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 Before creating peerings go back and review the routing.
 Any new VPC Network is created with a default route via default internet gateway.
 As you will be creating a peering between the web server VPC and the FortiGate VPC, the desired routing is via FortiGate.
 To avoid routing conflict you must delete the automatically created default route.

-1. Open the VPC network details page for "qwiklabs-webserver-public-vpc"
+1. Open the VPC network details page for "qwiklabs-webserver-public-vpc" **Project 1**
 2. Click the "ROUTES" tab
 3. Select the "Default route to Internet" and click "Delete" button